-Personally, these posts have come at the perfect time.
 This week, I’ve been working on a new story with new characters.
 To aid me in my quest to know my characters better, I began searching for a set of questions to ask my characters, questions that could help me get to the bottom of their identity faster.
-That’s when I came upon a list of questions known as Proust’s Questionnaire.
+That’s when I came upon a list of questions known as Proust’s Questionnaire (or the Proust Questionnaire).

 In 2003, the album upon which Proust wrote his answers to the questionnaire auctioned for €102,000.

 While these questions were originally intended for personal use, I found them to be helpful questions to ask my characters as a way to understand them more deeply.

 - What is your idea of perfect happiness?

 - What is your greatest fear?

 - What is the trait you most deplore in yourself?

 - What is the trait you most deplore in others?